Top Things to Do in Kyoto

 Coffee & Tea

-Kyoto: Tea Ceremony & Matcha-Making Experience with Tea Master near Kinkaku-ji (Optional Kimono)
+Kyoto: Tea Ceremony & Matcha-Making Experience near Kinkaku-ji (Optional Kimono)

-An authentic tea ceremony at a Japanese home near Kinkaku-ji Temple, guided by a licensed Urasenke tea master.
+An authentic tea ceremony at a Japanese home near Kinkaku-ji Temple, guided by an experienced instructor**.**

-• Everything you get: 45-minute tea ceremony experience; entry to a tatami-lined tea room; English-speaking Urasenke tea master; matcha-making demonstration and tasting of your own hand-whisked tea with some sweets by the side, take a tour of the tea house and small garden with photo ops in a traditional Japanese setting.
+• Everything you get: 45-minute tea ceremony experience; entry to a tatami-lined tea room; English-speaking experienced instructor; matcha-making demonstration and tasting of your own hand-whisked tea with some sweets by the side, take a tour of the tea house and small garden with photo ops in a traditional Japanese setting.

 • Why choose this: Learn centuries-old tea rituals in a calm, small-group setting; perfect for travellers who want to experience Kyoto’s traditions in an intimate way.